ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 assert c.y == 3 + 9
 ```

-This type of overloading is very useful when it comes to representing mathematical objects.
-It can be argued that it's bad practice, since you never know how the underyling operation is used, but that is really only noticeable in severe cases like the `std::ostream::operator<<` in C++.

 One of the things that can be overloaded is member access.
 If the method `__getattr__` (get attribute) is defined, it will be called whenever an unset member is accessed.
 For instance, `x.y` is equivalent to using `x.__getattr__(y)` if no member `y` exists on the object `x`.